Walter Kerr: Biography

-Kerr was born in Evanston, Illinois, and earned both a B.A. and M.A. from Northwestern University., after graduation from St. George H.S. also in Evanston.
+Kerr was born in Evanston, Illinois, and earned both a B.A. and M.A. from Northwestern University., after graduation from St. George High School, also in Evanston.

 He was a regular film critic for the St. George High School newspaper while a student there, and was also a critic for the Evanston News Index.
 He was the editor of the high school newspaper and yearbook.
 He taught speech and drama at The Catholic University of America.

 After writing criticism for Commonweal he became a theater critic for the New York Herald Tribune in 1951.
 When that paper folded, he then began writing theater reviews for The New York Times in 1966, writing for the next seventeen years.
+During this time, Kerr lived in New Rochelle, New York in the same house Norman Rockwell had lived in.

-He married Jean Kerr (née Collins) on August 9, 1943.
-She was also a writer.
+He married fellow writer Jean Kerr (née Collins) on August 9, 1943.
 Together, they wrote the musical Goldilocks (1958), which won two Tony Awards.
 They also collaborated on Touch and Go (1949) and King of Hearts (1954).
-They had six children.
+They had six children, one of whom was psychologist and author John Kerr.

 Kerr died from congestive heart failure on October 9, 1996.

 He was portrayed pseudonymously by David Niven in the 1960 film Please Don't Eat the Daisies, based on Jean Kerr's best-selling collection of humorous essays.

 Critiquing shows

 Kerr was one of the harshest New York theatre critics of his era, giving the fewest favorable reviews.
 He was well known for panning musicals that were musically ambitious.

-Notoriously he is credited with one of the world's shortest reviews, "Me no Leica" for John Van Druten's I Am a Camera in the New York Herald Tribune, December 31, 1951.
+Though he is credited with a short and harsh review of, "No Leica," for John Van Druten's I Am a Camera in the New York Herald Tribune on November 29, 1951, the phrase does not appear in the article.
+In fact his review was largely positive.
+The origin of the quip is in a syndicated gossip column by Walter Winchell quoting humorist Goodman Ace.